 Brazil´s has some of the richest and most diverse forests on Earth and also some of the most threatened.
 The country has a deficit of about 51 million acres of native vegetation, great part located in key areas for water production, riparian areas, hill tops and around water springs.
 The expanses are concentrated on the edges of the Amazon region, throughout almost all of the Atlantic Forest, and in Central Savannas of Brazil.
 These regions faces constant threats from urban development, agriculture, cattle ranching and illegal logging, but they are still some of the largest areas of remaining native vegetation in the world.
 Together, these biomes represent 86% of Brazil’s territory, restore these degraded lands is essential to maintain ecological viability and to help the country achieve its nationally determined contribution (NDC) committed for the Climate Summit in Paris to recover 29 million acres.

 To help restore and reconstitute this magnificent forests, The Nature Conservancy launched the Plant a Billion Trees (PBT) campaign in Brazil in 2008.
 The campaign started recovering the Atlantic Forest and has been expanded to the Central Savannas and the Amazon forest.
 Since then, more than 45 million new native trees are growing in an area of 44,000 acres of degraded lands.

 Partners in Conservation

 The Nature Conservancy uses the best available science to ensure that the forests we establish are healthy ecosystems.
 We act in priority areas for water and food security.
-The areas undergoing restoration in Brazil that have the support of the PBT campaign are concentrated on the pinpointed areas in the map below.

 The Plant a Billion Trees Campaign in Brazil allows The Nature Conservancy to develop long-term strategies for large-scale restoration of native flora, protecting Earth’s diverse ecosystems, water quality and global climate.